 By virtue of Section 12B(4) of the High Court Ordinance, a sister ship may be arrested if, when the cause of action arose, the defendant was the 'owner or charterer of, or in possession or in control' of the offending ship, and at the time when the action is brought, the defendant is 'the beneficial owner as respects all the shares' of the ship to be arrested.
-In the Decurion case, 42 the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control that would normally come with the possession of a ship.
-It was decided that 'control' of the ship rests with the person who is able to tell the person in possession of the ship what to do with the ship.
+In the Decurion case,44 the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control

-40 Margolle and Another v.
+41 Margolle and Another v.
 Delta Maritime Co Ltd (The 'Saint Jacques II') [2002] EWHC 2452 [18].

-^{41 [2016] 2} HKLRD 1091.
+^{42 [2016] 2} HKLRD 1091.